Jump to content

 About

-Prior to the MCA, Grynsztejn was the senior curator of painting and sculpture at the San Francisco Museum of Modern Art, where she curated the critically acclaimed traveling exhibition Take your time: Olafur Eliasson and The Art of Richard Tuttle, which received a "Best U.S. Monographic Museum Show" award from the Association of International Art Critics.
+While at the MCA, Grynsztejn was selected as Commissioner of the Chilean Pavilion represented by artist Alfredo Jaar for the 2013 Venice Biennale.
+Prior to the MCA, Grynsztejn was Senior Curator of Painting and Sculpture at the San Francisco Museum of Modern Art, where she curated the critically acclaimed traveling exhibitions Take your time: Olafur Eliasson and The Art of Richard Tuttle, which received a "Best U.S. Monographic Museum Show" award from the Association of International Art Critics.
+At the Carnegie Museum of Art, she curated the 1991/2000 Carnegie International.